-9) The 1.5°C Divergent Net Zero scenario assumes that emissions are reduced in line with at least a 50% chance of limiting global warming to below 1.5°C. Net zero is reached by 2050 but with higher costs due to divergent policies introduced across sectors and a guicker phase out of fossil fuels.
+11) The 1.5°C Orderly Net Zero scenario assumes that emissions are reduced in line with at least a 50% chance of limiting global warming to below 1.5°C. Net zero is reached by 2050through an early introduction of climate policies which gradually become more stringent.

-10) The Climate VaR model estimates physical risk in a scenario with moderate global warming and is modelled using a combination of short-term projections of historical climate data and a high-emissions long-term scenario.
+12) The Climate VaR model estimates physical risk in a scenario with moderate global warming and is modelled using a combination of short-term projections of historical climate data and a high-emissions long-term scenario.
 The model uses a stochastic approach to estimating damages and explores the 50th ("average") and 95th ("aggressive") percentile.

-11) Upside technology opportunities assume a global 1.5°C target from the NGFS 1.5°C Divergent Net Zero scenario.
+13) Upside technology opportunities assume a global 1.5°C target from the NGFS 1.5°C Net Zero Orderly scenario.
 For the estimation, current green revenues are identified as well as the low carbon patents held by companies, the relative quality score of each patent over time.
 Green revenues and profits of corporations are forecasted based on their low carbon innovative capacities.